Caring for Newborn Kittens

 1

 During the first four weeks of life, kittens only consume liquids.
 This is very important.
-You have to give the little kitty cat the right type of milk to suitable their age and development.
+You have to give the little kitty cat the right type of milk suitable for their age and development.
 This special milk can be found in any veterinary office.
+It should be noted that cow's milk is not appropriate for kittens as it can cause digestive issues.
+Always consult with a veterinarian for the best options available.

 How To Care For A Newborn Kitten - Step 1